waku-org/docs.waku.org/docs/overview/concepts/network-domains.md

 D ->> E: HistoryResponse(msg1, ...)
 (6)
 ```

-The Publish/Subscribe topic `pubtopic1` serves as a means of routing messages (the network employs a default pub-sub topic) and indicates that it is subscribed to messages on that topic for a relay.
+The Pub/Sub topic `pubtopic1` serves as a means of routing messages (the network employs a default pubsub topic) and indicates that it is subscribed to messages on that topic for a relay.
 In the context of Waku Store, Node D is responsible for persisting these messages.

 1. Node A creates a WakuMessage `msg1` with a [ContentTopic](/overview/concepts/content-topics) `contentTopic1`.
 2. Node F requests to get messages filtered by Pub/Sub topic `pubtopic1` and ContentTopic `contentTopic1`.
 Node D subscribes F to this filter and will forward messages that match that filter in the future.